Script supervisor: Earlier terms

 Up until the late thirties and early forties, the script supervisor in the American film and television industry was typically called the continuity clerk, script reader or script girl and often there were two people doing the job.
 One was the "continuity clerk" and one was the "script girl".
 Individuals performing such duties were either credited with these titles or, more often, not credited at all.
 During this span of time, many script supervisors were indeed women, a fact that originally spawned the title "script girl."
 However, over the years, script supervisor positions throughout the American motion picture industry became more thoroughly integrated and formed a better balance among men and women.
 This fact, coupled with producers' desire to promote gender neutrality in a position that was increasingly taken up by men, produced the gradual change in nomenclature.
-By the fifties, the gender-specific term had virtually disappeared from film and television credits, but sometimes appeared in everyday speech.
+The gender-specific term has disappeared from film and television credits, but sometimes appears in everyday speech.

 History

-Sarah Y. Mason is widely regarded as the first script supervisor, having invented the craft of film continuity for director Albert Parker and the film Arizona in 1918, for which she was credited as "Continuity Girl."
+The Academy of Motion Picture Arts and Sciences credits Sarah Y. Mason as the first script supervisor, having invented the craft of film continuity for director Albert Parker and the film Arizona in 1918, for which she was credited as "Continuity Girl."